-During the three months ended March 31, 2021, the Operating Partnership redeemed 316 units from a limited partner for \$0.04 million.
-This transaction increased Simon's ownership interest in the Operating Partnership.
+Partnership.
+During the three months ended March 31, 2022, the Operating Partnership redeemed 1,000 units from a limited partner for \$0.1 million.
+These transactions increased Simon's ownership interest in the Operating Partnership.

-On February 11, 2019, Simon's Board of Directors authorized a common stock repurchase plan.
-Under the plan, Simon was authorized to repurchase up to \$2.0 billion of its common stock during the two-year period ending February 11, 2021 in the open market or in privately negotiated transactions as market conditions warrant.
-During the three months ended March 31, 2020, Simon purchased 1,245,654 shares at an average price of \$122.50 per share.
-As Simon repurchased shares under the program, the Operating Partnership repurchased an equal number of units from Simon.
+On May 9, 2022, Simon's Board of Directors authorized a common stock repurchase plan.
+Under the plan, Simon may repurchase up to \$2.0 billion of its common stock during the two-year period commencing on May 16, 2022 and ending on May 16, 2024 in the open market or in privately negotiated transactions as market conditions warrant.

-We paid a common stock dividend of \$1.30 per share in the first quarter of 2021 and \$2.10 per share for the three months ended March 31, 2020.
+We paid a common stock dividend of \$1.65 per share for the three months ended March 31, 2022.
+We paid a common stock dividend of \$1.30 per share for the first quarter of 2021.
 The Operating Partnership paid distributions per unit for the same amounts.
-On March 30, 2021, Simon's Board of Directors declared a quarterly cash dividend for the first quarter of 2021 of \$1.30 per share, payable on April 23, 2021 to shareholders of record on April 9, 2021.
+On May 9, 2022, Simon's Board of Directors declared a quarterly cash dividend for the second quarter of 2022 of \$1.70 per share, payable on June 30, 2022 to shareholders of record on June 9, 2022.
 The distribution rate on units is equal to the dividend rate on common stock.